Aanii, Boozhoo, Shé:kon, Tânsi, Wachiya, Kwe Kwe, Hello!

 The Indigenous Teacher Education Program (ITEP) provides an opportunity for teacher candidates to specialize in Indigenous education and qualifies graduates for Ontario College of Teachers certification.

-We have an on-campus and a community-based (blended) option for this program - find out more about the differences.
+We have a community-based (blended) version of this program as well - find out more about the differences.

-Selection of Consecutive Education teacher candidates is based on the application requirements in TEAS Requirements for Queen's as well as the supplemental documents submitted to Student Services.
-Applicants must meet the requirements for Primary-Junior and/or Intermediate-Senior.
+Selection of incoming teacher candidates is based on the Queen's application requirements as well as the supplemental documents submitted to Student Services.
+Applicants must meet the requirements for Primary-Junior or Intermediate-Senior.

 - Offered to Concurrent Education students in their final year as well as Consecutive Education teacher candidates.

 - Especially suited to both Indigenous (Status, non-Status, or Métis) and non-Indigenous students with a university degree who are interested in Indigenous education.
 Non-Indigenous students are also invited to apply, but priority is given to Indigenous applicants.